titogithub123/Credi_Risk_Analysis/README.md

 ### **Overview of the Analysis:**

 The purpose of this analysis is to use various machine learning techniques and models to see which one might be best to use to predict credit card risks.
-These risk catagories are inhearently unbalanced because the amount of good loans easily outweighs risky loans, however by using a variety of techniques we will try to narrow down our options to the machine learning model that best predicts which loans will be high risk loans.
+These risk catagories are inherently unbalanced because the amount of good loans easily outweighs risky loans, however by using a variety of techniques we will try to narrow down our options to the machine learning model that best predicts which loans will be high risk loans.

 ## Results:
 ### For all SIX algorithms, the following have been completed: